thinkingboxmedia/react-link-preview/README.md

 Compile the production version of the demo (do this before pushing to master or making an MR/PR):
 `npm run docs:prod`

+Compile the distribution version of the component (do this before pushing to master or to NPM):
+`npm run dist-build`

 ### What it is

 This wrapper adds a modal preview to links or buttons -- on long-press -- that displays any react component you provide.